alex-gilson/Variable-Dumper/README.md

 #include "VariableDumper.h"
 ```

 Set the path for the dumpers with the command below.
 Otherwise the current path will be used.
-The path is set only the dumpers in the current thread.
+The path is set only for the dumpers in the current thread.

 ```C++
 SET_DUMPERS_PATH(OUTPUT_PATH);